jetersen-cloud/tuleap-oauth-plugin/README.md

 ## Installation
 You can either install the plugin via the [Jenkins Plugins Marketplace](https://www.jenkins.io/doc/book/managing/plugins/#from-the-web-ui), or manually.
-If you install the plugin manually you have to :
+If you install the plugin manually you have to:
  - Clone the repository
  - In the repository directory: ``` mvn clean install ```
  - See https://www.jenkins.io/doc/book/managing/plugins/#advanced-installation
-If you want to install via the Jenkins CLI see : https://www.jenkins.io/doc/book/managing/plugins/#advanced-installation
+If you want to install via the Jenkins CLI see: https://www.jenkins.io/doc/book/managing/plugins/#advanced-installation

 ## Configuration

 The plugin global configuration can be found here: https://docs.tuleap.org/user-guide/ci.html?plugins-configuration#jenkins-configuration

-> **NOTE** : This plugin and Tuleap Git Branch Source are two independents plugins, you do not need to install Git Branch Source if you just want to use Tuleap Authentication.
+> **NOTE**: This plugin and Tuleap Git Branch Source are two independents plugins, you do not need to install Git Branch Source if you just want to use Tuleap Authentication.

 ### Authentication